zachleat/zachleat.com/_posts/2017-09-10-css-minsk-js.md

 external_icon_url: false
 event_date: September 10
 ---
 The domain for this link lapsed.

-Originally hosted at: `http://css-minsk-js.by/`
+Originally hosted at: `http://css-minsk-js.by/` but you can have a look at [archive.org](https://web.archive.org/web/20171225134653/http://css-minsk-js.by/).